ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 >_Simplicity is prerequisite for reliability._ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

 Enter the **Single Responsibility Principle**—the idea that every function should do one thing well, making your code easy to read, debug, and reuse.
 Each function becomes a self-contained artifact of precision, ready to cast when needed.
-But just having a single responsibility isn’t enough.
+But single responsibility alone isn’t enough.
 To truly master simplicity, a function needs **purity**—the gold standard for writing code that’s both elegant and dependable.

 #### The Essence of Purity ⚗️
-A **pure function** is like casting a perfectly crafted spell—it yields the same result for the same input, every time.
+A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input.
 It doesn’t create side effects or change anything outside itself, ensuring no surprises.
-This wizardry simplifies testing, makes debugging painless, and ensures the function is highly reusable.
-Moreover, pure functions shine in concurrent and parallel programming environments.
-Since they don’t rely on shared state, they eliminate the risk of race conditions, providing a solid foundation for scalable workflows.
+This wizardry simplifies testing, makes debugging painless, and ensures reusability.
+Moreover, pure functions truly shine in concurrent and parallel programming environments.
+By avoiding shared state, they eliminate the risk of race conditions, providing a robust foundation for scalable workflows.

 To see the difference, here’s an impure function—a rough spell:
 ```typescript